Hooray!!! I’m back! The wait is over! The Sunny Table is back and better than ever!

-Now, I never imagined I’d be making, let alone EATING AND ENJOYING a vegan or gluten free cookie, but then I tried a cookie that tore down my walls and opened to me to the possibility of what a vegan and gluten free cookie could be!
+Now, I never imagined I’d be making, let alone EATING AND ENJOYING a gluten free cookie, but then I tried a cookie that tore down my walls and opened to me to the possibility of what a gluten free chocolate chip cookie could be!
+Without the chocolate chips, this becomes vegan AND gluten free, but lets not get too crazy just yet.
 My inspiration comes from a cookie that LA baker ‘Coco Bakes’ makes, so I made a note of the ingredients, did a little research and stumbled across this recipe from Coco herself.
-I eliminated the egg to make it vegan just like the one I had originally tasted (I can hardly believe it myself… I actually opted to make it vegan….that’s how much I liked it) and what resulted were cookies that are incredibly delicious AND (kinda) good for you!!
+What resulted were cookies that are incredibly delicious and (kinda) good for you!!
 Now, this cookie still has a lot of sugar… and fat, but it’s most definitely the good fat, so that can’t be bad, right?
 Like, the fact that you could make these for your kids, and they’d be getting FIBER?! and good fat from a cookie?
 Can’t lose.
 And again, they’re DELICIOUS!
-They are at once crispy and chewey, and they remind me of Lace Cookies, which are one of my all time faves.
+They are at once crispy and chewy, and they remind me of florentine/lace cookies, which are one of my all time faves.
 Please trust me and give these a try!
 If you know me at all, you know that I wouldn’t make my first post back about just any old cookie, so that’s gotta count for something!

 A few notes…